valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 Title: `TRAITS:` category
 Updated 1 Feb 2021:
 Important enough to warrant an entry of its own.
-Citation from Zaltys since he popularized TRAITS in the first place: "I honestly can't think of any use for TRAITS now that we have SUMM.
-SUMM does the exact same job better." birb believes we may have an unknown use for traits and that people can use it if they desire, but most category users we talk to nowadays prefer SUMM.
+Citation from Zaltys since he popularized `TRAITS` in the first place: "I honestly can't think of any use for `TRAITS` now that we have `SUMM`. `SUMM` does the exact same job better." birb believes we may have an unknown use for traits and that people can use it if they desire, but most category users we talk to nowadays prefer `SUMM`.

 Title: Old style heavy encapsulation and categories
 Created before 14 Dec 2020, deprecated shortly afterwards